The 11th Hour: Tax Planning for the Final Days of 2020

 Student gets a $2,500 tax deduction for 2020 which would have otherwise been completely lost.
 How?
 The $2,500 payment student made will be applied first to accumulated interest on the student loans before paying down the principle.

 My favorite tax adage is that “man (or woman) does not live on deduction alone”–and right now, I think that rings true for a lot of people, especially those just trying to keep their heads above water until the pandemic passes.
-But if you are in a position where an expense needs to be incurred, you may as well spend your hard-earned dollars efficiently from a tax perspective if you are able to do so.

 The content on this post does not constitute legal advice, may be geographically or time sensitive, and is for informational purposes only.
 Any opinions expressed in this post are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.
 You should not act upon the information presented herein without seeking the advice of legal counsel.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.
 Past results afford no guarantee of future results.
 Every case is different and must be judged on its own merits.